Make your home more energy efficient (and save money)

 Bank of Ireland Mortgage Bank trading as Bank of Ireland Mortgages is regulated by the Central Bank of Ireland.

-***Lending criteria terms and conditions apply.
+***APR stands for Annual Percentage Rate.
+Lending criteria, terms and conditions apply.
 Over 18s only and not suitable for students.
-Only available over the phone.
 Only available to customers undertaking energy efficiency work on their home.
 Proof of work being undertaken will be required.
-The repayments on a Ggreen home improvement loan of €20,000 over 5 years are €389.15 per month based on a variable rate of 6.5% APR.
+The repayments on a Green home improvement loan of €20,000 over 5 years with 60 monthly instalments are €389.15 per month at 6.3% variable (Annual Percentage Rate of Charge (APRC) 6.5%).
 The total cost of credit is €3,349.00.

 Variable rates are correct as at 30th June 2020 and are subject to change.